 From alopecia develops hypotrichosis which is a pattern of abnormal hair growth where there is a loss of hair.
 This type of alopecia can take place by the age of 25 years old.
 The types of treatment that are used for alopecia are medication such as

 From the entire balding population in the world, about 2% of the population tends to develop alopecia at some point of hair thinning.
 It is an extreme condition which needs to be treated by doctors.

 Corticosteroid injections are common, these are injected into the affected area, oral pills are also prescribed the full treatment results start to show in 3 to 4 months time but the full hair growth is visible between 8 months and 12 months time.

 Immuno-suppressants are also applied to the bald patches, anthralin has also shown results in hair growth, hormonal modulators are used in the female patterns of hair loss which helps to arrest hair growth.

 The types of anti-androgens that are used are:

 These treatment types are used in the female hair loss patterns only.

-Alopecia is not a condition that is incurable, it can be treated medically with a good treatment team and the client should not go beyond what is prescribed by the doctors.
-Self medication should be avoided unless approved by the treatment team as this could cause unknown hazards for the individual suffering from alopecia.
-Aloepcia is a treatable condition and not an illness, one needs to be patient to see the results of all types of alopecia treatment.
+Alopecia is not a condition that is incurable, it can be treated medically with a good Baldness treatment team and the client should not go beyond what is prescribed by the doctors.
+Self-medication should be avoided unless approved by the treatment team as this could cause unknown hazards for the individual suffering from alopecia.
+Alopecia is a treatable condition and not an illness, one needs to be patient to see the results of all types of alopecia treatment.